Freedom of religion in Russia: Registration

 The 1997 Law appeared to change the visa regime for religious and other foreign workers.
 Immediately after its implementation, nontraditional groups reported problems receiving long-term visas.

 During the reporting period, the number of foreign religious personnel experiencing visa and customs difficulties while entering or leaving the country decreased, although some problems continued.
 Authorities have deported or denied entry to religious workers with valid visas in the past.
-The Unification Church in Moscow appealed the January 2006 deportation of its founder and legal/spiritual advisor, Jack Corley, to the ECHR.
+The Unification Church in Moscow appealed the January 2006 deportation of its founder and legal/spiritual adviser, Jack Corley, to the ECHR.
 By law he must remain outside of the country for at least 5 years, at which point he can reapply for residence.
 The ECHR appeal joined two similar cases involving deportations of Unification Church foreign missionaries.
 A member of the Japanese Unification Church invited to Ufa to make a presentation was detained by FSB officers and forced to buy tickets to Moscow for himself and an FSB officer for onward deportation to Japan.
 He appealed the deportation and won the right to re-enter.

 In June 2007, the Government threatened to deport three Falun Gong followers to China, where they could face official persecution.
 The UN High Commission on Refugees arranged to have these practitioners resettled to other countries.
 On March 28, 2007, officials deported a Falun Gong follower and her young daughter to China.

 In December 2006, a Moscow court rejected the appeal against deportation of Sunday Adelaja, a leader of the Ukrainian "Embassy of God."
 Church The court found Adelaja's deportation to be "in the interests of state security."
 In May 2006, while traveling to Moscow in order to participate in a television program, Adelaja had been denied entry at a Moscow airport, despite having a multiple-entry visa.

 Visa problems decreased for some groups.
 Groups such as the LDS and Roman Catholic churches, among others, reported that the Government issued most of their clergy 1-year visas that may be extended to 5-year visas after they have entered the country.
 They reported that the administration of the visas had improved since the last reporting period.
 Foreign clergy are particularly important for the Roman Catholic Church, since there are few ordained Russian priests.
 Catholic authorities reported a decrease in visa problems for priests during the period covered by this report.

 Many religious groups were unable to regain property confiscated in the Soviet era and to acquire new property.
 The SOVA Center said the property problem was most prevalent among Muslims and Protestants.

 Although authorities have returned many properties used for religious services, including churches, synagogues, and mosques, all four traditional religions continued to pursue restitution cases.
 As of May 2007, the Ministry of Economic Development and Trade was preparing legislation on returning most religious property (except for a few cultural and historical treasures) to its pre-1917 owners.